 "We'll also follow the New Zealand Bankers' Association guidelines, available at nzba.org.nz, to help us meet the needs of older and disabled customers."

-Other issues relating to the Guidelines will be addressed in a separate review.
+We have also accepted your point that the Voluntary Guidelines be reviewed.
 We intend to commence that review this year in consultation with the Code of Banking Practice (Older and Disabled People) Focus Group.